GRIP: Algorithm-Agnostic Machine Unlearning for Mixture-of-Experts via Geometric Router Constraints: Experimental Results

-\paragraph{Direct Comparison with SEUF} To provide a fair comparison with the state-of-the-art MoE unlearning framework SEUF~\citep{zhang2024seuf}, we evaluate on the same model architecture (Qwen1.5-MoE-A2.7B-Chat) using WMDP-Cyber (MUSE and WMDP-Bio evaluation is left out as SEUF was not originally evaluated on these datasets).
-Our framework substantially outperforms SEUF across all metrics.
+To provide a fair comparison with the state-of-the-art MoE unlearning framework SEUF~\citep{zhang2024seuf}, we evaluate on the same model architecture (Qwen1.5-MoE-A2.7B-Chat) using WMDP-Cyber (MUSE and WMDP-Bio evaluation is left out as SEUF was not originally evaluated on these datasets).
+As detailed in \textbf{Appendix~\ref{app:seuf}}, our framework substantially outperforms SEUF across all metrics.
 While achieving comparable forget accuracy (0.25--0.27 vs 0.25), we demonstrate superior retain accuracy (\textbf{0.61}--\textbf{0.63} vs 0.53, a 15--19\% improvement) and routing stability (\textbf{0.94}--\textbf{0.99} vs 0.87, an 8--14\% improvement).